-Since I didn’t have any other option than to accept this arrangement, then I was just going to have to try to find other ways to improve my lot.
-The database marketing work I had been doing was slowly tapering off, so I turned my attention to what I knew best – freight forwarding.
-I started working with one of the logistics company’s setting up their new website, doing company newsletters, formatting database marketing material and preparing quotes and tenders.
+I had done this before back in 2000 doing database marketing work for retailers but by 2003 this work had slowly tapered off so I turned my attention to what I knew best – freight forwarding.
+I started doing some work with one of the logistics company’s – setting up their new website, doing company newsletters, formatting database marketing material and preparing quotes and tenders.
 One day I was asked to make a presentation of import air and sea freight rates as a tender document for one of the larger importers.
-Sifting through the bloated portfolio of rate information, I thought how good it would be just to enter a weight and measurement, put in the exchange rate and get an instant price without this chaotic jumble of impenetrable acronyms, ex works charges in different currencies, pick up rates with differing weight breaks and weight-to-volume ratios.
+Sifting through the bloated portfolio of rate information, I thought how good it would be to just enter a weight and measurement, put in the exchange rate and get an instant price without this chaotic jumble of impenetrable acronyms, ex works charges in different currencies, pick up rates with differing weight breaks and weight-to-volume ratios.

-There was only one slight problem with my cunning plan.
-I knew that this could probably be done using an Excel spreadsheet but, apart from being able to do the basics of adding and subtracting, I didn’t actually know how to use it.
-Certainly not well enough to produce anything resembling the spectacular product that only existed inside my head.
-But with a little bit of help from my son and his sixth form text book, I eventually made my first freight costing calculator.
+There was only one slight problem with this idea – although I knew that this could probably be done using an Excel spreadsheet, apart from being able to do the basics of adding and subtracting, I didn’t actually know how to use Excel properly.
+Certainly not well enough to produce anything resembling the spectacular product that only existed inside my head!
+With a little bit of help from my son and his sixth form textbook, I eventually made my first freight costing calculator.
 The convoluted calculations going on in the background of my first 2003 version were almost binary in nature, but it worked like a charm!
-From then on, I continued to make the calculators, constantly improving and adding in more features as I learned more about Excel and its capabilities.
+From then on, I continued to make the freight calculators as this work sort of followed me around.
+Even when I was gainfully employed elsewhere I’d often get a request from someone wanting their calculator updated with new rates or a new calculator made for a special customer.
+All the while I was constantly improving and adding in more features as I learned more about the mind-boggling capabilities of Excel.